Ghulam Kadir: Struggle with Begum Samru in October 1787

-To consolidate his position at Shah Alam II's court, Ghulam Kadir tried to secure the support of Begum Samru, the wife of Walter Reinhardt, and ruler over the principality of Sardhana, who had considerable influence at this time.
+To consolidate his position at Shah Alam II's court, Ghulam Kadir tried to secure the support of Begum Samru, the wife of Walter Reinhardt, and ruler of the principality of Sardhana, who had considerable influence at this time.
 Furthermore, she commanded four battalions of French-led sepoys stationed in the city and was thus in a position to disobey the Empire's new regent.

 Ghulam Kadir's efforts to secure her support were, however, fruitless, as Begum rejected a proposal for an alliance.
 After this rejection, he demanded her removal from the city and declared that he would otherwise begin hostilities.
 As this demand was not met, he started cannonading Salimgarh Fort and on 7 October 1787 the first cannonballs hit the imperial palace.
 Now the nazir intervened and was able to dissuade him from continuing his assault on the city.

 Ghulam Kadir and his Rohillas then turned away from Delhi to conquer the crownlands in the Doab.
 This expansion led Lord Cornwallis to write a letter dated 14 November 1787 to Ghulam Kadir asserting that the East India Company would not militarily engage him, as long as he observed peace with the Company and their ally, the Nawab of Awadh.
 This demand was accepted by Ghulam Kadir.